Measured Progress Special Ed Portfolio Scoring:

 The original URLs for the MCAS and IAA info were:

-This is a much more complicated process than scoring a regular test.
-The portfolios are thick packets of papers, writings, photographs and even videos.
-(In Massachusetts, at least, the videos ostensibly still have to be on old-fashioned analog VHS cassettes: the schools and the scoring centers have not yet caught up with the age of digital video cameras and DVDs.)
+In Massachusetts, at least, the videos ostensibly still have to be on old-fashioned analog VHS cassettes: the schools and the scoring centers have not yet caught up with the age of digital video cameras, streaming video, or even DVDs.
 The MCAS-Alt scoring process is also much more frustrating than the regular test, since the "Sped" kids are being evaluated by the exact same standards as the regular kids of the same age.
 The problem with this practice (even though the Massachusetts Department of Education has written some eloquent explanations of why this is a good idea) is that by definition the students wouldn't even be on the special ed track if they were capable of meeting the conventional academic standards.
 Hardly anyone actually passes the MCAS-Alt test.
+Luckily, most other states take a less stringent approach to "Sped" testing.

 MCAS (Massachusetts Comprehensive Assessment System) Scoring